Skip to content

 When Manual Auditing Hits Its Limits

 A manual audit is genuinely valuable and costs nothing but time.
 For an initial assessment, it is the right starting point.
-But it hits practical limits quickly: running 30 prompts across 4 platforms, 5 times each, produces 600 data points per audit cycle.
+But it hits practical limits quickly: running 30 prompts across four platforms, five times each, produces 600 data points per audit cycle.
 Repeating that monthly while tracking competitors turns into a significant time investment.

 This is where the GEO tools landscape comes in.
 Several platforms now automate AI visibility tracking at scale.
 Semrush has added AI tracking modules to its existing SEO suite.
 Otterly and Peec AI offer focused monitoring dashboards.
 Profound provides deep analytics for enterprise teams.

 EchoWi takes a different approach by addressing the variability problem directly.
-Rather than reporting a single snapshot, it runs statistically significant sample sizes across 8 AI platforms, including ChatGPT, Claude, Gemini, Perplexity, Copilot, Grok, DeepSeek, and Google AI Overviews, and delivers stable, noise-filtered metrics.
+Rather than reporting a single snapshot, it runs statistically significant sample sizes across 12 AI platforms, including ChatGPT, Google AI Overview, Google AI Mode, Perplexity, Gemini, DeepSeek, Meta AI, Copilot, Grok, Claude, Doubao and Qwen, and delivers stable, noise-filtered metrics.
 It also goes beyond tracking into diagnostics: not just whether you appear, but why you do or do not, with specific recommendations for improvement.
-Plans start at EUR 159/mo.
+Plans start at EUR 29/mo.

 The right tool depends on your needs and budget.
 What matters most is that you move from occasional manual checks to consistent, data-driven tracking.
 The brands that measure systematically are the ones that improve systematically.

 The economics make this even more pressing.
-AI referral traffic converts at roughly 5x the rate of traditional organic search (Exposure Ninja, 2026).
+AI referral traffic converts better than organic search: Adobe Analytics, measuring more than a trillion visits, puts it at 42% higher, and agency figures run higher still.
 When a user clicks through from an AI recommendation, the AI has already done the selling.
 That user is not browsing.
 They are ready to act.
 Every month a brand delays GEO investment, it is leaving high-intent, high-conversion traffic on the table for competitors who have already started.

 And here is the compounding effect that makes timing matter most: the brands that establish strong AI visibility today are the ones whose mentions, reviews, and citations will be encoded into the next generation of training data.
 Those associations become harder and harder for latecomers to displace.
 First-mover advantage in AI is not just about being early.
 It is about becoming the default.